Service charge policy web banner

 In accordance with the Rent Standard, a formula rent will be established for each property, using the following formula:

-- A bedroom factor is applied so that, other things being equal, smaller properties have lower rents
+• A bedroom factor is applied so that, other things being equal, smaller properties have lower rents.

 The government has provided the bedroom factor and the data necessary to calculate formula rents.

-Accordingly, where rent is not payable every Monday, we'll multiply the weekly rent by the number of Mondays in the financial year (52 or 53) and then divide this by the number of chargeable Mondays in the same period (48 or 49).
+Rent is due weekly in advance on Monday of each week, except for most tenants there are four Mondays in each financial year on which no rent is charged (commonly known as “rent free weeks”).
+This policy assumes weekly rent.
+Accordingly, where rent is not payable every Monday, we will multiply the weekly rent by the number of Mondays in the financial year (52 or 53) and then divide this by the number of chargeable Mondays in the same period (48 or 49).
+From April 2020 new tenants, and those existing tenants who have converted from weekly tenancies, have monthly tenancies and rent is due monthly in advance.

 Rent Setting Flexibility